Bassam Mallick

 The original guidance came from observational work in the 1960s, was simpler than the underlying biology, and stuck around long after the science had moved on.
 The US Dietary Guidelines dropped the explicit cholesterol limit in 2015.

-The bigger food-level driver of LDL is saturated fat, and even there the story is nuanced — not all saturated fats behave identically, food matrix matters, individual response varies.
-A small subset are "hyper-responders" whose LDL spikes meaningfully with dietary cholesterol and saturated fat.
+The bigger food-level driver of LDL is saturated fat — in a meta-analysis of 60 controlled trials, replacing saturated fat with unsaturated fats reliably improved the cholesterol profile (Mensink et al., Am J Clin Nutr, 2003).
+Even there the story is nuanced: not all saturated fats behave identically, food matrix matters, and a subset of people are "hyper-responders."
 The way to find out is to get bloods, change one thing for 12 weeks, and re-test.

 The truly problematic dietary fat is trans fat, from industrial vanaspati (hydrogenated vegetable oil) and the repeatedly reused oil at deep-fried street stalls.
 Trans fats raise LDL and lower HDL — the worst possible combination.
 India is phasing them out at policy level, but you'll still find them in cheap biscuits, namkeen, fried snacks, and bakery items.